pbrdmn/brd.mn/src/articles/mentors/index.md

 ## Leading the team

-Personally, this team lead role meant a big change in my responsibilities.
+This team lead role meant a big change in my responsibilities.

 I began working with a Product Owner who was new to the company and was working with his first product team.
 We were shifting from our previous project-based work management approach to more agile engineering development and delivery practices.

 I began spending more time pairing and holding one-on-ones with the software and QA engineers in the team, making sure people had what they needed for work, talking through any issues they were facing, and ensuring everyone in the team had a common understanding of the work we were doing.

 All through this change, I continued to meet with my mentor to discuss my questions and identify any areas on which I would need to focus my learning.